 You will have extra benefits from the raw vegetables you eat!
 Besides, Raw vegetables are different from each other, some are better others are not.

-Thus watch out with what you munch and learn to settle on the most effective raw vegetables of the bunch.
+Thus watch out for your munch and learn to settle on the most effective raw vegetables of the bunch.

 Vegetables are nature’s most good foods and also are the foremost well-endowed foods on earth.
 They’re alkaline-forming.
 They are made of the vitamins and minerals required to heal your body.